joffrey-bion/gradle-kotlin-publish-plugin/README.md

 In addition to what this plugin configures automatically, Maven Central requires:

-* developer information in the published POM
+* More information in the POM:
+    * developer information
+    * license (automatically handled by the [Github Info plugin](https://github.com/xvik/gradle-github-info-plugin))
+    * SCM (automatically handled by the [Github Info plugin](https://github.com/xvik/gradle-github-info-plugin))
 * artifact signatures

 Here is an example convention plugin that could be shared across subprojects: